 - Then I’m being woken up

 My kids and hubby wake me the moment I go silent, struggling to breathe.
 I often wake up choking, coughing, drooling, gasping and then the cycle begins again.
 By 4 AM, I’m so bloody exhausted, nobody understands why I’m napping during the day, always giving me a hard time that I’m sleeping my life away when they have no idea.
-It’s also the main reason hubby and I sleep in different rooms.

 I’m not alone.
 In fact, more couples than ever sleep in different bedrooms.
 I read in a recent survey that as many as 40% Canadian couples sleep at one point or another in different beds.
 It’s called “Sleep Divorce”, and snoring is usually the main cause.

-RANA one of Western Canada’s leading respiratory care companies believes there’s a less extreme solution that doesn’t involve having your partner leave your bed.
+RANA one of Western Canada’s leading respiratory care companies believe there’s a less extreme solution that doesn’t involve having your partner leave your bed.
 In fact, they believe there’s a better approach to address the root of the problem not like the couple in the video and actually tackle the treatment of snoring.

 The Issues With NOT Getting Treatment for Sleep Apnea Suffers: